-We can reconstruct the full 3D \Planck\ bispectrum obtained using these basis functions to visualise its main properties and to determine robustness.
-A comparison between the temperature-only bispectra from the Nominal Mission and Full Mission at the same $\nmax=601$ modal resolution is shown in Fig.~\ref{fig:reconstruct}.
+We can reconstruct the full three-dimensional \Planck\ bispectrum, obtained using these basis functions, to visualize its main properties and to determine robustness.
+A comparison between the temperature-only bispectra from the Nominal Mission and full mission at the same $\nmax=601$ modal resolution is shown in Fig.~\ref{fig:reconstruct}.
 Note the excellent agreement with all the main features replicated in the new data.
 In Fig.~\ref{fig:reconstruct} in the third bispectrum, we also demonstrate the much higher bispectrum resolution achieved with the full $\nmax=2001$ modes.
-The ISW-lensing bispectrum is now more clearly observed, that is, the oscillating signal seen in the squeezed limit along the tetrapyd edges; it is now measured with a significance of $3.0\sigma$ (see Sect.~\ref{subsec:lensingISW}).
+The tetrapyd shape reflects the constraints on the wavenumbers $\ell_1, \ell_2$, and $\ell_3$, with the squeezed configuration appearing on the axes that lie along one $\ell_i=0$.
+The expected ISW-lensing bispectrum is an oscillating signal in the squeezed limit along the tetrapyd edges; it is now measured with a significance of $3.0\,\sigma$ (see Sect.~\ref{subsec:lensingISW}).
 This ISW-lensing signal sets an interesting benchmark or threshold against which to compare the other strong features observed in the bispectrum and now defined with greater precision.
-The original `plus-minus' feature with a large positive red peak around $\ell \approx 150$ followed by a larger negative peak near $\ell \approx 250$ remains though with more substructure, together with a broad negative peak in the equilateral limit around $\ell\approx 900$ which can be associated with the third acoustic peak from the transfer functions.
-Oscillatory models which can connect these three peaks achieve higher significance.
-The apparent signal observed in the flattened limit remains with a distinct pattern of blue and red features on the surface of the tetrapyd.
+The original ``plus-minus" feature, with a large positive red peak around $\ell \approx 150$ followed by a larger negative peak near $\ell \approx 250$, remains though with more substructure, together with a broad negative peak in the equilateral limit around $\ell\approx 900$, which can be associated with the third acoustic peak from the transfer functions.
+Oscillatory models, which can connect these three peaks, achieve higher significance.
+The apparent signal observed in the flattened limit remains, with a distinct pattern of blue and red features on the surface of the tetrapyd.

-We also include a comparison with WMAP-9 in Fig.~\ref{fig:WMAPvsPlanck} where we have restricted the reconstructions to $\ell_{\rm max} =600$ for comparison with $n_{\rm max} = 601$ modes.
-These plots, using identical isosurfaces, show the same bispectrum structure including the `plus-minus' feature clearly bisecting the main $\ell=200$ peak and the first oscillation of the ISW-lensing bispectrum visible along the lower tetrapyd edges.
-The WMAP-9 reconstruction only shows significant differences from \Planck\ in the top right region where the higher noise levels in WMAP-9 make its reconstruction less reliable.
+We also include a comparison with WMAP-9 in Fig.~\ref{fig:WMAPvsPlanck}, where we have restricted the reconstructions to $\ell_{\rm max} =600$ for comparison with $n_{\rm max} = 601$ modes.
+These plots, using identical isosurfaces, show the same bispectrum structure including the ``plus-minus" feature clearly bisecting the main $\ell=200$ peak and the first oscillation of the ISW-lensing bispectrum visible along the lower tetrapyd edges.
+The WMAP-9 reconstruction only shows significant differences from \Planck\ in the top right region, where the higher noise levels in WMAP-9 make its reconstruction less reliable.